 In 2010, a woman aged 60 and her partner aged 65 would both have been entitled to their state pension and both been considered pensioners for pension credit.
 From 15 May 2019, they will have to wait an extra six years to be in that position.
 In essence, the change will impose a financial penalty on pensioners who have a younger partner.
 That is why some WASPI women in Glasgow refer to the change as the “toy boy tax”, as well as the “age gap tax”.

-According to the Joseph Rowntree Foundation, one in six pensioners in the UK already lives in poverty.
-This Government policy will mean that many pensioners might find themselves in the position of being financially better off if they split up with or live apart from their partner.
+According to the Joseph Rowntree Foundation, one in six pensioners in the UK already live in poverty.
+This Government policy will mean that many pensioners might find themselves in the position of being financially better off if they split up with or lived apart from their partner.
 Pensioners should not be put in a position where it would be better living alone.

 As the hon.
 Member for High Peak (Ruth George) outlined, the policy change will adversely affect women born during the 1950s—precisely the group impacted by other Government decisions to raise the state pension age.
 Anyone hit by that double whammy will be entitled to feel especially aggrieved, and I can tell the hon.
 Lady and the Minister that certainly in my constituency the campaigners for the 1950s-born women do feel especially aggrieved by the change and regard it as a double whammy.

 The public will be left with little faith in the Government and their ability to deliver pension justice for women born in the 1950s.
 The Women’s Budget Group states that

 “pension credit is the single most important poverty alleviation mechanism for older people that we have in this country”.